CHANDINI0806/Medical-Appointments-No-Show-cleaned-dataset/README.md

 # Medical-Appointments-No-Show-cleaned-dataset

-# 🧹 Medical Appointments No-Show – Data Cleaning Project
+#Medical Appointments No-Show – Data Cleaning Project

 This project involves cleaning the **"Medical Appointment No-Show"** dataset using **Microsoft Excel** and **Power Query**.
 The dataset contains over 100,000 medical appointment records from Brazil and tracks whether patients showed up or not.